sourcesync/kagglex_gemma/windows/README.md

 # Introduction

-These are instructions for installing Keras Gemma support on windows:
+These are instructions for installing Keras Gemma support on windows using these methods:
 * Via WSL Ubuntu
 * Via Docker for Windows